Reversible time travel with freedom of choice: Conclusions

 \section{Conclusions}

 We developed a framework for deterministic dynamics in the presence of CTCs.
-The framework extends the ordinary concept of time evolution---where a future state is calculated as a function of a past one---to the more general scenario of a number of space-time region, where the state on the past of each region is calculated as a function of the state in the future of all region.
-Insisting that {\em arbitrary\/} operations must be possible in each region imposes strong constraints on the allowed dynamics.
-Our main result is that it is possible to have {\em reversible\/} dynamics, compatible with {\em arbitrary\/} local operations, where the state observed in each region depends non-trivially on the states prepared in all other regions.
-Because such a functional relation is reversible, it is always possible to model it using some physical system subject to local dynamical laws, {\it e.g.}, in terms of a system of bouncing billiard balls~\cite{Fredkin1982}.
+The framework extends the ordinary concept of time evolution---where a future state is calculated as a function of a past one---to the more general scenario of a number of space-time regions, where the state in the past of each region is calculated as a function of the state in the future of all regions.
+Requiring that {\em arbitrary\/} operations must be possible in each region imposes strong constraints on the allowed dynamics.
+Our main result is that it is possible to have {\em reversible\/} dynamics, compatible with {\em arbitrary\/} local operations, where the state observed in each region {\em depends non-trivially on the states prepared in all other regions}.
+Because such a functional relation is reversible, it can always be realised by some physical system subject to local dynamical laws, {\it e.g.}, in terms of a system of bouncing billiard balls~\cite{Fredkin1982}.

-It is worth noting that, in general, there might be multiple ways to implement a reversible function in terms of physical interactions.
-This agrees with the classic CTC results~\cite{Morris:1988gg, Friedman:1990ja, Echeverria:1991ko}: The specification of boundary conditions in the local regions does {\em not\/} fix uniquely the dynamics in the exterior region.
-However, our model guarantees that, whenever an observation is made, a {\em unique\/} state is observed.

-The main message of our result is that CTCs are not necessarily in conflict with local physics, nor with the `free will' associated to the possibility of performing arbitrary operations.
-Importantly, quantum mechanics plays no particular role in the definition of the formalism, although a natural quantum extension is possible.
+The main message of our result is that CTCs are not necessarily in conflict with local physics, nor with the `freedom of choice' associated with the possibility of performing arbitrary operations.
+The latter furthermore implies that the choice of the operations together with the CTC {\em uniquely\/} determines the states on the past boundaries.
+Importantly, and contrarily to several previous approaches~\cite{Deutsch:1991jo, Politzer1994, Pegg:2001wa, Bennett, Bacon2004, Svetlichny:2009ve,Svetlichny:2011gq, Lloyd:2011ir, Ralph2010, Ralph:2012cd, Wallman2012, Allen2014}, quantum mechanics need not be invoked to `solve' paradoxes of classical time travelling.
+A quantum version of the framework can be developed within the so-called ``process matrix'' formalism~\cite{Oreshkov:2012uh}, where it would be natural (in analogy to classical determinism and reversibility) to impose unitarity of the process~\cite{araujo2016purification}.
+The precise connection between classical and quantum frameworks remains however an open question---we provided a brief discussion nevertheless---for example, it is unclear weather all classical, deterministic processes can be ``quantised'' to give a valid unitary quantum process.